Other Translations

 Merging Clitic Object Pronouns

-In Portuguese, when we use a verb that asks for both a direct and indirect object (and the objects are known, i.e. we’re aware of what/who they are), we can create a contraction by combining the third person direct object pronoun with the indirect object pronoun.
-Sounds complicated, we know.
+In Portuguese, when we use a verb that asks for both a direct and indirect object, we can create a contraction by combining the 3rd person direct object pronoun with the indirect object pronoun.

 Let’s see a practical example…